Employment Law was a key feature of Labour’s manifesto, with their Plan to Make Work Pay promising sweeping reforms.

 allowing the use of secure electronic balloting for trade union statutory ballots.

-introducing the Right to Switch Off through a statutory Code of Practice.
+introducing the Right to Switch Off through a statutory Code of Practice (although this is now in doubt).

 removing age bands from minimum wage legislation.